-Moreover, I believe strongly that the future of our country depends on the quality of education our children can have in public schools.
-If we want to compete in a global economy, we have to provide the best tools to our children our nation's future leaders.
+Moreover, I strongly believe that the future of our country depends on the quality of education our children receive in public schools.
+To compete in a global economy, we must provide the best tools to our children our nation's future leaders.
 We cannot settle for less than the best for them.
 What we do today to reform education will be reflected in future generations.